-- WebSphere MQ clients provide a low cost, low resource mechanism to gain access to MQ facilities.
-The client provides a remote API facility, allowing an WebSphere MQ application to run on a machine that does not run a queue manager. - Each MQ API command is passed to a Server queue manager where a proxy executes the required API command.
+- MQ clients provide a low cost, low resource mechanism to gain access to MQ facilities.
+The client provides a remote API facility, allowing an MQ application to run on a machine that does not run a queue manager. - Each MQ API command is passed to a Server queue manager where a proxy executes the required API command.
 The connection between client and server is entirely synchronous providing an 'rpc-like' mechanism - though NO regular (well-known) rpc mechanism is used! - The client machine does not own any MQ resources all resources are held by the Server machine.
-Thus, if local queuing capability is required then a server (rather than a client) must be used. - The WebSphere MQ Client support is part of the WebSphere MQ product that can be installed and used separately from the MQ server.
-It provides a set of libraries which can be linked with your applications to provide access to WebSphere MQ queues without requiring the application to run on the same machine as the queues. - Generally speaking an application is linked either with the client libraries or with the server libraries (often called 'local' or 'bindings' mode).
+Thus, if local queuing capability is required then a server (rather than a client) must be used. - The MQ Client support is part of the MQ product that can be installed and used separately from the MQ server.
+It provides a set of libraries which can be linked with your applications to provide access to MQ queues without requiring the application to run on the same machine as the queues. - Generally speaking an application is linked either with the client libraries or with the server libraries (often called 'local' or 'bindings' mode).
 In bindings mode the application communicates with the Queue Manager via an inter-process communications link of some kind.
 In client mode the application communicates via a network connection.
 However, as can be seen from the diagram, the two models are logically equivalent.
 For this reason the functionality provided at the client is almost identical to that provided by local applications.

-- Introduction why use messaging?
+- Why use messaging?

-- Fundamentals of WebSphere MQ
+- Fundamentals of MQ

-- Using the WebSphere MQ API
+- Using the MQ API

-- Example Architectures

-- Other Key Features
+- Other key features

-- Related Products
+- Extensions and related products

 - Summary